 Though it’s often only associated with security and monitoring purposes, modern CCTV usage takes a wide range of forms.

-Where this feature is typically used to help business or homeowners monitor their premises while nobody is around, CCTV is now being used in more proactive and creative ways, including for task improvement, round-the-clock monitoring, and tracking the progress of new initiatives or ways of working in larger-scale businesses.
+Where this feature is typically used to help business or homeowners monitor their premises while nobody is around, commercial CCTV is now being used in more proactive and creative ways, including for task improvement, round-the-clock monitoring, and tracking the progress of new initiatives or ways of working in larger-scale businesses.

 This is reflective of the rapid evolution of technology – and much like its other security system counterparts, CCTV cameras are becoming more functional, useful and adaptive than ever.